 One of the objectives of the shallow reef research theme is to provide the data to support the management of coral and fish ecological values.
 The research will also gather new knowledge to better understand the ecological processes that are important in the structuring of reef flat and reef slope communities, and how this varies within the different management zones of the Ningaloo Marine Park.
 With the assistance of local community groups (e.g. Cape Conservation Group) the team are using a combination of diver based surveys and modelling techniques to assess the relative abundance and diversity of fishes, sharks and corals.

-In 2015 over 70 sites were surveyed between Osprey and Jurabi, with most of these site re-surveyed during the May 2016 field trip.
+Approximately 70 sites have been surveyed each years since 2015 between Osprey and Jurabi.
 Findings from these surveys are confirming the importance of reef slope and reef flat habitats to many species of fish, sharks and invertebrates, as well as the role physical forcing (e.g. waves) plays in structuring these communities.
 Future work will focus on completing data analysis and wave modelling.